micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-27-rashi_en.md

 ### passuk 23
 <b>He laid his hands.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Generously, over and above what he had been commanded.
 For the Holy One, Blessed is He, said to him, “lay your hand,” but he used both hands.
 He fashioned him like a vessel filled to overflowing, filling him generously with his wisdom.
-<b>As Adonoy had commanded.</b> also regarding the radiance — He bestowed some of his radiance on him.
+<b>As Hachem had commanded.</b> also regarding the radiance — He bestowed some of his radiance on him.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY